The stains on Michelangelo's marbles are a very long, ironic revenge of history after the crime of 1537.

 Even this mocking twist of fate, however, cannot compete with our most formidable restorers: bacteria.

 The dirty chapel

-The Medici family ruled Florence and the church, a bank-backed hegemony that spanned centuries that practically sponsored the Renaissance.
+The Medici family ruled Florence and the church, a centuries-old bank-backed hegemony that practically sponsored the Renaissance.
 Such a powerful family also guaranteed a powerful place for eternal rest.
 The Medici Chapel was commissioned to Michelangelo, whose sculptures adorn the sarcophagi.